magenta-aps/mox/doc/user/rest-tutorial.rst

    the ``organisationenhed`` Magenta) active from 2018-01-01 (included) to 2025-09-01 (excluded).
 Consider which attributes and relations to set.
-6. Make a query searching for all ``organisationenhed`` in LoRa - confirm that Copenhagen and Aarhus exist in the system.
+6. Make a query searching for all ``organisationenhed`` in LoRa - confirm that Magenta, Copenhagen and Aarhus exist in the system.
 7. Add an ``address`` to the ``organisationenhed`` Aarhus (valid within the period where the ``organisationenhed`` is active).
 8. Fetch the ``organisationenhed`` Aarhus and verify that the newly added